DHRI-Curriculum/Data-and-Ethics/assessment.md

 What are the considerations and assumptions we make when we move from cleaning to analysis?

 What are some ethical considerations do you want to integrate in your upcoming project?
-How do they fit with IRB requirements (if applicable)?
+How do they fit with IRB regulation (if applicable)?

 ## Feedback on this Workshop

-Which of the following statements best describes your experience completing this workshop:
+Which of the following statements best describe your experience in completing this workshop:

 - The workshop was clear and easy to follow.
 - The workshop was usually clear, though some concepts could be better explained.